The math most sellers never see

 Commission rates shown are examples, are not set by law, and are fully negotiable.

-Commission rates shown are for illustration only.
+Commission rates shown are for illustration.
 Rates are negotiable and vary by brokerage.

 Listing fee (flat)$1,995